 Why we shouldn’t use sequential booking references

-I travel a lot giving talks about security.
-Not as much as Troy Hunt and Mikko Hypponen, but in the last 6 months there have only be 2 weeks where I haven’t been to Heathrow airport.
+I travel a lot with work.
+In the last 6 months there have only be 2 weeks where I haven’t been to Heathrow airport.

 Heathrow isn’t the easiest journey by public transport for me as the PTP HQ is in a field in north Bucks.
 Hence, I usually end driving to the airport.